RodGuarneros/Getting_Cleaning_Data_Project/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-In regard to this source, I should create one R script called run_analysis.R that does the following.
+In regard to this source, I should create one R script called run_analysis.R that does the following steps.
+Let's describe how all of every script work and how they are connected here:

 1. Getting and merging the training and the test sets to create one data set.